Corona virus update

 We have therefore concluded that it's in the best interests of everyone to postpone both weeks of our Engineering Taster Week 2020.
 We will of course continue to monitor the unprecedented situation and will look forward to make every possible effort to rearrange the taster weeks at another time.

-Please continue to follow this webpage for any and all updates regarding the Rochester Engineering Taster Week and we thank you for your patience.
+Please continue to follow this webpage for any and all updates regarding the Rochester Engineering Taster Week.
+We thank you for your patience and understanding during this difficult time and wish you all well for the future.
 For any further queries please contact us at ETW@baesystems.com

 The Engineering Taster Week (ETW) is an educational and enjoyable event that has provided students with experience of real world engineering for 15 years.
 Attending students will embark on a challenging week-long project intended to develop their team working skills, leadership qualities and engineering expertise.